Subject of the Agreement

 Open Data Intention

-The University of Tübingen, as the publisher of research data, generally favors unrestricted access to publicly funded research data (Open Data).
+As a publisher of research data, the University of Tübingen generally favours unrestricted access to publicly funded research data (Open Data).
 If restricted access or an embargo is chosen, the reasons for this must be stated.
-In all cases, the descriptions of the research data (metadata) may be directly accessible and searchable via the internet.
+In all cases, the descriptions of the research data (metadata) must be directly accessible and searchable via the Internet.

 Final Provisions